 On the morning of the wedding, Buckingham Palace released a statement to say that The Queen had created her grandson, Prince William of Wales, Duke of Cambridge.
 The title also has lesser (or subsidiary) titles, in this case Earl of Strathearn and Baron Carrickfergus.
 The correct forms of address for William and Catherine are now His Royal Highness The Duke of Cambridge and Her Royal Highness The Duchess of Cambridge.

-The first child of the Duke and Duchess of Cambridge, George Alexander Louis, was born 22 July 2013, and the second, Charlotte Elizabeth Diana, on 2 May 2015.
+The first child of the Duke and Duchess of Cambridge, George Alexander Louis, was born 22 July 2013, the second, Charlotte Elizabeth Diana, on 2 May 2015, and the third, Louis Arthur Charles, on 23 April 2018.

 William undertook his first independent overseas tour in 2005, when he travelled to New Zealand to participate in World War II commemorations.
 He has been involved in charity work since an early age and is patron of a number of charities, including the homeless charity Centrepoint, the Royal Marsden Hospital and Mountain Rescue England and Wales.
 He is also a patron of Tusk Trust, a wildlife conservation organisation based in Africa, and The Queen Elizabeth II Fields, an initiative of the Fields Trust.
 A full list of Prince William’s charities and patronages can be found here.